 A few months after returning to San Miguel from Yaxchilán I set out on a journey to get to know other parts of my new-found country, enroute to Guatemala.
 I purchased second-class bus tickets for towns or cities a day’s ride away.
 Often I wouldn’t get far, instead jumping off the bus with my small backpack whenever it stopped somewhere that looked interesting from the bus window.
 After visiting a local market or hanging out in the main square, I would purchase another ticket to continue the day’s journey on a later bus.
 Even on an art student’s savings I could afford to do this without hesitation, allowing me to touch and taste the offerings of many small communities and overlooked places along the byways of central and southern Mexico.

 One village square I visited in Oaxaca had a small crowd of people gathered around a busker telling stories and performing magic tricks with a large and menacing iguana at his side.
 He would announce once in a while that the iguana was also a magician, and that it would soon perform a trick.
-I stood nearby, waiting and enjoying the man’s tricks and stories for quite some time as people came, dropped coins in his hat, and moved on.
+I stood nearby, waiting and enjoying the man’s performance for quite some time as people came, dropped coins in his hat, and moved on.
 After more than an hour watching I realized that the iguana was not going to do a trick of its own at all.
 It was a bystander to the main act, just like me.
 Whenever the man mentioned the upcoming trick, however, the crowd murmured interest, dropped money in the hat, and watched as long as their schedules would permit.
-I imagine I was the only one to wait very long, like Vladimir or Estragon in Becket’s play Waiting for Godot, thinking the trick was imminent.
+I imagine I was the only one to wait very long, like Vladimir and Estragon in Becket’s play Waiting for Godot, thinking the trick was imminent.
 It never appeared.

-Eventually I crossed over the boarder to villages in the highlands above Huehuetenango in Guatemala.
-I met a blonde Swiss woman on the bus making its way up the twisting road, and invited her to share a bed with me in the tiny hostel available in the village.
+Eventually I crossed the border to villages in the highlands above Huehuetenango in Guatemala.
+I met a Swiss woman on the bus making its way up the twisting road, and invited her to share a bed with me in the tiny hostel available in the village.
 She agreed, even though she could easily afford her own bed.
 It cost the equivalent of $0.25, even less than the hostels I had stayed at on my cross-country journey of Canada a few years earlier.

 We witnessed a procession through the village that stopped for a few minutes at each house to share the blessing of the religious statue four men carried on a wooden litter.
-I saw many similar processions in Pajapan, Veracruz where I would latter do my PhD research.

-We conversed with a young priest who recounted how the military was disappearing people in what I later came to know was the beginning of a systematic campaign of terror against the highland Maya.
-The Guatemalan Civil War lasted from the 1980s through to 1996, reaching its peak under Presidents Ríos Mont and Lucas Garcia.
-Gerald’s teaching of the 1954 Guatemalan coup d’état and years of CIA support for the military dictatorship had prepared me with some background, but I was shaken by the strange mix of quiet resignation and resolve in the priest’s voice.
-I wondered how it is he had such commitment in the face of clear and present danger, and what would became of him.
+A young priest in the village engaged us in conversation when he realized I spoke Spanish well enough for him to recounted how the military was disappearing people.
+I later came to know that this period was the beginning of a systematic campaign of terror against the highland Maya, which lasted from the 1980s through to 1996.
+It reached its peak under Presidents Ríos Mont and Lucas Garcia, both of whom received lavish support from the United States.
+The strange mix of quiet resignation and resolve in the priest’s voice in the face of clear and present danger shook me.
+I wonder what became of him.

-My Swiss companion and I returned to lower lands together, through Chichicastenango and on to Lake Atitlán.
-To explore the villages around the shore of the lake.
-It took us three days to circumnavigate, marvelling at the diversity of people and products in each village.
-Some villages cultivated Nanche (Byrsonima crassifolia) and Pitahaya (Stenocereus), small tropical fruits native to Central America.
+My companion and I returned to lower lands together, through Chichicastenango and on to Lake Atitlán.
+To explore the villages around the shore of the lake, I rented a dugout canoe, heavy compared to a Yukon vessel but stable in the wind.
+It took us three days to circumnavigate the lake, marvelling at the diversity of products in each village.
+Some cultivated Nanche (Byrsonima crassifolia) and Pitahaya (Stenocereus), small tropical fruits native to Central America.
 Others grew Sisal (Agave sisalana) from which they made rope.
 Green onions were a speciality in another village.
 All had small fields of corn, squash and beans, the “three sisters” of Mexican and Central American cuisine.
 We learned that sellers from each village gathered once a week in the market at Panajachel, each distinguished not only by their wares but also by distinctive clothing from home villages.